 Dr Patrícia Rossini is a Derby Fellow in the Department of Communication and Media.
 Prior to joining the University of Liverpool, Dr. Rossini was a postdoctoral research fellow in the School of Information Studies at Syracuse University (USA).
-She has a Ph.D. in Communications from the Federal University of Minas Gerais, Brazil.
+She has a Ph.D. in Communication from the Federal University of Minas Gerais, Brazil.
 Broadly speaking, her research is concentrated on the impact of social media in politics and democracy.
 Specifically, Patrícia studies informal political talk online, with an emphasis on incivility and intolerance, and provides a conceptual framework to identify the extent to which these behaviors are democratically harmful.
 She is also interested in computational social sciences and is currently working on developing algorithms to measure strategic communication and political discussion online.
 Other research interests include political campaigns online, political deliberation, and political participation.

-Patrícia is interested in supervising research on online political talk, online incivility and intolerance, content moderation, digital campaigning, misinformation and political participation.
+Patrícia is interested in supervising research on online political talk, online incivility and intolerance, content moderation, digital campaigning, misinformation, and political participation.